erikvullings/mithril-markdown/packages/lib/README.md

 # mithril-markdown

 Mithril markdown editor component: click on the HTML to open the markdown editor, edit the markdown, and close it again to render the HTML.
-Depends on [marked](https://www.npmjs.com/package/marked) for markdown processing.
+Requires a markdown parser to convert the markdown text into HTML.
+A popular and fast markdown parser is [marked](https://www.npmjs.com/package/marked) for markdown processing.
+Alternatively, a smaller (and simpler) markdown parser that works too is [slimdown-js](https://www.npmjs.com/package/slimdown-js).

 ## Installation